obazl/dev_ocaml/src/ug/development_ug.md

 * Use [Bazelisk](https://github.com/bazelbuild/bazelisk) to make sure
   you're always using the latest version of Bazel.
 You can pin the version you want by using a `.bazelversion` file.

-Caveat: tab-completion may be an issue; see [Support bash autocomplete #29](https://github.com/bazelbuild/bazelisk/issues/29).)
+* You can enable [command-line completion](https://docs.bazel.build/versions/master/completion.html) (also known as tab-completion) in Bash and Zsh.
+This lets you tab-complete command names, flags names and flag values, and target names.
+Caveat: tab-completion may be an issue for Bazelisk; see [Support bash autocomplete #29](https://github.com/bazelbuild/bazelisk/issues/29).)

 * If you need to make some kind of global change, e.g. renaming a target or adding a dependencie to multiple rules, do not